wbamberg/idl-reference/docs/nsICookiePermission.md

 this method is called to test whether or not the given URI/channel may
 access the cookie database, either to set or get cookies.

-@param aURI
-       the URI trying to access cookies
-@param aChannel
-       the channel corresponding to aURI

-@return one of the following nsCookieAccess values:
-        ACCESS_DEFAULT, ACCESS_ALLOW, ACCESS_DENY, or
-        ACCESS_ALLOW_FIRST_PARTY_ONLY

 #### Parameters ####